ioccc-src/winner/1995/cdua/README.md

 2720 Amadora
 Portugal

 ## To build:

 ```sh
 make all
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this so that it would work with macOS.
-Once it could compile it additionally segfaulted under macOS which he also fixed.
-Thank you Cody for your assistance!

-NOTE: on modern systems this was hard to see it solve it in real time because it goes so quickly so Cody added an alternate version which makes it easier with modern systems to see the maze actually being solved in real time.
+NOTE: on modern systems this was hard to see it solve it in real time because it goes so quickly so an alternate version which makes it easier with modern systems to see the maze actually being solved in real time.
 We encourage you to use that version but we keep the original here to both preserve the original code (the bug fixes notwithstanding) and it will also let you see just